facelessuser/BracketHighlighter/readme.md

     // Character threshold to search
     "search_threshold": 5000,

+    // Ignore threshold
+    "ignore_threshold": false,

     // Set mode for string escapes to ignore (regex|string) "bracket_string_escape_mode": "string",

     // Set max number of multi-select brackets that will be searched automatically "auto_selection_threshold" : 10,

+    // Enable this to completely kill highlighting if "auto_selection_threshold"
+    // is exceeded.
+Default is to highlight up to the "auto_selection_threshold".
+    "kill_highlight_on_threshold": true,

     // Disable gutter icons when doing multi-select "no_multi_select_icons": false,